Apple TV may finally be coming to Android

-(Pocket-lint) - Apple's had a way for some Android users to access its Apple TV platform on their phones via browsers for a while now, but it's long failed to provide a proper app for the platform.
+Apple's had a way for some Android users to access its Apple TV platform on their phones via browsers for a while now, but it's long failed to provide a proper app for the platform.

 That seems like it might finally change, though, after a prominent leaker with a solid track record indicated that Apple is planning a standalone app at last.